osmiumostrich/ArrowForce_Threat_Intelligence_Feeds/HowTo.md

 4. Move the policy to the **top of the rule list**
 5. Click **OK** to save

 ---
+## How to configure the DNS filter for blocking Domains with the domainsblacklist.txt file.
+Note: See step 1 for configuring the external threat feed connector before proceeding.
+1. Navigate to **Security Profiles** Then **DNS Filter**
+2. Open the default DNS filter or **Create New**
+3. Turn on Category Based Filtering.
+4. Scroll down until you see a category called **Remote Categories**
+5. You should see your threat feed address object that you created earlier.
+6. Change the category to **Redirect to Block Portal**
+Note: You must have DNS filtering enabled & applied to a firewall poclicy, if you don't have this the threat feed is useless!
+---

 ## 📝 Adding Entries to the Feed